Marcel-Jan/dp203cheatsheet/dp203cheatsheet.md

 You do partitioning so you can get subsets of a big table without having to read it all.
 Imagine a big sales table.
 You mostly query it on date.
 So when you partion your sales table on the data, and you do a WHERE salesdate = '20241223', only that partition is read and not the whole table.
 Partitioning only works when you do your selects on that partitioned column.

+## Partitioning strategy
+For optimal compression and performance of clustered columnstore tables, a minimum of 1 million rows per distribution and partition is needed.
+Example:
+If you got a table of 4.8 billion rows, devide that by 60 nodes (distribution) = 80 million rows per node.
+If you choose your partition strategy so that you have 80 partitions, that would result in a million rows per distribution.
+Which would be optimal.

 In an MPP system, the data in a table is distributed for processing across a pool of nodes.
 Synapse Analytics supports the following kinds of distribution:
 - Hash: A deterministic hash value is calculated for the specified column and used to assign the row to a compute node.